Brisbane residents can now recycle and donate to tip shops for free at Council's resource recovery centres.

 Any household goods and equipment in working order can be donated to Council's tip shops.

 A 20 litre limit for each product of chemical applies to residents and commercial operators.
-All quantities in excess of this are subject to normal disposal costs and must comply with relevant waste disposal regulations.
+All quantities must comply with relevant waste disposal regulations.

 There are no general waste collection bays within the resource recovery centres.
 This means that loads containing any mixed materials, green waste or general waste will be directed over the weigh bridge and through to the existing transfer stations.
 The transfer station also has collection points for recyclables, but users will be required to pay disposal costs.
 Normal fees will apply or you may use your waste vouchers.